Waiting for Bus 6

 Blake

-So, the script says that I say it is not funny and you say it is funny, especially if it were to be in the context that the two of us were characters in a play and one was telling the joke to the other as an example of a "nerd joke."
+So, the script says that I say it's not funny and you say it is funny, especially if it were to be in the context that the two of us were characters in a play and one was telling the joke to the other as an example of a "nerd joke."

 Alex